nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```
-Checking the Book class we can see how the attributes used above that were not defined in Book's `initialize` method are obtained:
+Checking the Book class we can see how the attributes used above, that were not defined in Book's `initialize` method, are obtained:
 ```
 class MostReadBooks::Book
   . . .